canjs/canjs/docs/can-guides/commitment/recipes/credit-card-simple/credit-card-simple.md

   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>

-This codepen has initial prototype HTML and CSS which is useful for getting the application to look right.
+This CodePen has initial prototype HTML and CSS which is useful for getting the application to look right.

 The following sections are broken down into: